directus/directus/docs/cloud/glossary.md

 ## Cloud Exclusives

 These are [Extensions](#extensions) to Directus Core which are only available on Cloud Projects _(such as the Kanban Layout for project management)_.
-Cloud Exclusive development is managed by the Core Team, so these will stay up-to-date with the [latest version of Directus](#automatic-updates).
+Cloud Exclusives development is managed by the Core Team, so these will stay up-to-date with the [latest version of Directus](#automatic-updates).

 ## Data Portability